gcheng9430/wi21-cse110-lab4/part1/part1.md

 17. 'How are you?' gets printed beacuse 2 == true will return false sincetrue is converted to 1 in equality checks.
 Thus we move to the second condition, and because 2 is converted to true in logical operations, we print 'How are you?' and ignore the third condition.

+19. The result is and array [6,8,10].
+ModifyArray will push something to a new array for each of the elements in the given array, and return the new array.
+In each round, what gets pushed into the new array is the result of the callback function passed in, which is doSomething.
+The argument given to doSomething is that array element for that round as well as a function.
+Since doSomething returns the result of the callback function given to it with an argument of that element+2, we pass in array[i]+2 for the function function(x).
+Therefore what we pushe into the new array each time is (array[i]+2)*2.

+21. 1

+3

+4

+2